JacobJohnson1/congressional_tweet_neural_net/README.md

 sets?
 What validation strategies did you use?
 If you used k-fold validation, what was k?
 How did you lower the risk of overtraining?

 I divided my data into an 80/10/10 split (training/test/validation).
-As stated before,
+I unfortunately did not use k-fold validation.
+As for reducing the chance of overtraining, I lowered the quantity of epochs.
+It seemed to me that my system memorized/learned the training data fairly well after only the third epoch.
+Something I would have continued to do would be to toy around with the size and quantity of epochs.

 ### Results:
 What did you find?
 How well did it work?
 During the project you will probably